Yelahanka: Rail

 Yelahanka Jn. (code YNK) is a junction railway station of South Western Railway Zone, served by Indian Railways.
 Yelahanka Jn. comes under the jurisdiction of Bangalore Division and is about 15 km north of Bangalore City Railway station (SBC).

 The station lies on the train line connecting Bangalore with North, West, and Central India via Guntakal Junction.
-There are four routes merging at the station - (south) one from Yeshwantpur (YPR) and the other from Byapanahalli – KR Puram (KJM). (north) one from Chikkballapur and the other from Doddballapur connecting all major cities in the country.
-All rail lines expect the one of from Chikkaballapur are fully electrified and double line.
+There are four routes merging at the station - (south) one from Yeshwantpur (YPR) and the other from Byapanahalli – Krishnarajapuram (KJM). (north) one from Chikkballapur and the other from Doddballapur connecting all major cities in the country.

 The station is served by regularly scheduled train services originating, terminating, and passing through Bangalore Metropolitan region.
 The majority of express and passenger trains halt at Yelahanka Jn. station, connecting it to all major cities and towns in the country.
 There are passenger train services that connect Yelahanka Jn. to nearby towns and other parts of Bangalore.

 Yelahanka Jn. has a computerized Indian Railway ticket booking office.

 Rail Wheel Factory (earlier known as Wheel and Axle Plant) is situated in Yelahanka.
 It is a state-of-the-art plant, meeting the bulk of the requirement of wheels, axles, and wheel sets for the Indian Railways.
 The spare capacity available is profitably utilized to meet the domestic demands for non-railway customers and exports.